xdy/xdy-pf2e-workbench/README.md

 * Effects for the Lingering Heroics macro included with the above are now included in the asymonous-benefactor-effects compendium , import these to automatically get the proper duration effect sent to chat.
 * Option to automatically reduce frighted condition at the end of each turn.
 * Option to automatically apply persistent damage (from the awesome [Persistent Damage module](https://github.com/CarlosFdez/pf2e-persistent-damage)) as well as the PF2e system's fast healing and regeneration (with an optional extra debug chat message) inspired by @Jamz' code.
+* Optional setting to automatically roll damage for spell attacks on a hit (including support for heightened spells.)
+Note that unlike strikes n a critical success still rolls normal damage.
+Needs the PF2e system setting 'Show results on attacks and saves' to be set so that the attacker can see the result in the chat.
+(E.g. for non-gm use either 'Owner' or 'All').
+Courtesy of @WesBelmont.

 ## Installation